Free Columbine CDROM

 A desk in a classroom where possessions sit 2 days on a desk as they were when the shots rang out.

-Library entrance Library entrance
+Library entrance Columbine library entrance

 The shot-up entrance of the library, marked with a ribbon left there by mourners.
 A new wall of lockers now stands where these doors used to be and a two-story atrium exists where the library once was.